Gpriznar/HBD/README.md

 # HBD
-The most insincere way to say "Happy Birthday"
+HBD is a satirical React based SPA that might be the most insincere way to say "Happy Birthday"

+More details soon...